Create a Knowledge Graph From Text With Gemini

 This principle applies perfectly to knowledge management.
 Understanding information isn’t about memorizing facts, it’s about seeing how they connect.

-• Entities: Sarah (person), TechCorp (company), San Francisco (location), Michael (person)
+• Entities: Sarah (person), TechCorp (organization), San Francisco (location), Michael (person), VP of Engineering (occupation)

 • Relationships: Sarah WORKS_AT TechCorp, TechCorp LOCATED_IN San Francisco, Sarah REPORTS_TO Michael, Michael HAS_ROLE VP of Engineering